 Beside the Prisoners’ Barracks, along the Queen Street alignment using the spur towards the river, a row of single-story brick buildings was erected, well before the barracks were completed.
 The functions of the six apartments of these buildings changed over time including use as the Hansord’s Quarter (In 1829 Hansord was the Deputy Assistant Commissary-General in charge of the Government Store.
 The apartments were also known as the Officer’s Quarter as some of the apartments were used as such.
 Furthermore over the years they were used as school room, guard house, Superintendent of Convicts’ residence, goal room, solitary cells, married soldiers’ residences, and a military school.

 One of these buildings (Apartment 2) became the first post office.
 In the picture below it had moved to Apartment 3 and the solitary cells next door (Apartment 4) became the goal of the new settlement.
 During the convict period the ‘post office’ was at the office of the Commandant.
 It was the Commandant’s clerk Thomas Whyte – a free man – who became the first postmaster.
+In 1844 part of the roof had collapsed as white ants had gotten into it and obviously that led to leakages but the government did dot fund any repairs.
+It was not until four years later that the government finally funded the repairs and Andrew Petrie replaced all of the shingles that had rotten away.

 On the other side of the barracks on the corner with Albert Street was a small stockyard for the bullocks.